Valerio-GROSSI/2D-LiDAR-SLAM-MentorPi-Gazebo/README.md

 # 2D LiDAR SLAM MentorPi Gazebo

-This project focuses on testing, in simulation, then in real hardware, different localization and mapping approaches for a mobile robot.
+This project focuses on testing, in simulation and in real hardware, different localization and mapping approaches for a mobile robot.

 The methods explored include: